filecoin-project/lotus/documentation/en/block-validation.md

 Draw randomness for current epoch with `WinningPoSt` domain separation tag.
 Get list of sectors challenged in this epoch for this miner, based on the randomness drawn.

-`V`: Use filecoin proofs system to verify that miner proved access to sealed versions of these sectors.
+`V`: Use filecoin proofs system to verify that miner provided access to sealed versions of these sectors.

 ## `(*StateManager).TipSetState()`